eaindra-wp/Front-end-Web-Development/README.md

-These websites are built to learn deeply about HTML, CSS, JavaScript, jQuery, Bootstrap, and front-end design concepts.
+These websites are built as practices to learn deeply about HTML, CSS, JavaScript, jQuery, Bootstrap, and front-end design concepts.
 The web-designs are inspired by original websites from respective compaines.